ElektraInitiative/libelektra/doc/decisions/5_implemented/backend_plugin.md

 ## Constraints

-- All existing plugins should continue working normally.
+- All existing plugins, except [hooks](hooks.md), should continue working as before.

 ## Assumptions